The region determines the approach.

 In Somalia and South Sudan, access is negotiated and confirmed in the field, with security coordination built into every movement plan.

-In Somalia's conflict-affected south and South Sudan's active operational zones, logistics movement requires security coordination at every stage of transit.
+In Somalia's conflict affected south and South Sudan's active operational zones, logistics movement requires security coordination at every stage of transit.
 Access is negotiated, not assumed.
-Delivery windows are confirmed in the field; they cannot be fixed from a planning centre in advance.
+Delivery windows are confirmed in the field.
+They cannot be fixed from a planning centre in advance.
 A logistics partner operating in these environments must treat security awareness as a baseline operational requirement built into every movement plan, not as a specialist service added after the engagement is already underway.

 The Infrastructure Reality of Regional Supply Chains

-Beyond Nairobi and the Port of Mombasa, regional infrastructure is seasonal and capacity is unpredictable — planning has to account for that variability directly.
+Beyond Nairobi and the Port of Mombasa, regional infrastructure is seasonal and capacity is unpredictable.
+Planning has to account for that variability directly.

 Five countries, each with its own operating conditions.